 - Put molds and sticks together.
 Place on cookie sheet and spray.
-Put in freezer until candy is ready.
+Put cookie sheet in freezer until candy is ready.

-- Put all ingredients except flavoring and color in a pan.
+- Put all of the ingredients except flavoring and color in a pan.
 Cook to hard crack stage (300 degrees).

 - Add flavoring and coloring.
 Stir about two minutes.